The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 ** Section 3.
 This PTSA shall conduct an annual enrollment of members (Campaign is strongest in the fall with the start of a new school year, and spring with the next new class enrollment), but may admit persons to membership at any time.

 ** Section 4.
 Each member of this PTSA shall pay annual dues as may be determined by the organization $25 as of 2011-12.
-The amount of dues shall include the portion payable to the state PTSA as determined by the state, and the portion payable to the National PTA as recommended by the board of directors and approved by a two-thirds (2/3) majority of the voting body at the National PTSA Annual Convention MN $4.00 & National $2.25.
+The amount of dues shall include the portion payable to the state PTSA as determined by the state, and the portion payable to the National PTA as recommended by the board of directors and approved by a two-thirds (2/3) majority of the voting body at the National PTSA Annual Convention MN $4.00 & National $2.25, as of summer 2011.

 Mail to: Minnesota PTA